-The Campus Deans will work with the Student Services Office to direct a program to inform students and employees regarding crime prevention and security procedures and practices.
+The Campus Deans work with the Student Services Office to direct a program to inform students and employees regarding crime prevention and security procedures and practices.

-The Student Services Office seeks opportunities to heighten the awareness of crime prevention and security awareness in order to provide strategies.
+The Student Services Office seeks opportunities to heighten the awareness of crime prevention and provide strategies.
 At each orientation, every eight weeks, new students are reminded of security by a member of the Student Services staff.
 The necessity of security measures and community members' obligation to look out for each other and the security of the institution is emphasized.
 This portion of the orientation covers topics such as crime prevention, street smarts, maximizing safety on campus, sexual assault education, fire/ evacuation safety, and alcohol/substance abuse.